Let Freedom Bark! Tips for a Pet-Safe Independence Day

 • Sparkler Safety: If you’re planning to enjoy fireworks at home, be sure to pick up all spent sparklers and used matches when the show’s over.
 Many fireworks contain chemicals such as nitrates and chlorates that can cause significant gastrointestinal issues if swallowed by pets, even in small amounts.

 For more information about keeping pets safe and healthy during the Fourth of July and beyond, please visit www.GoPetplan.com.

-Top-rated pet insurance provider, Petplan, is the only pet insurance company to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
+Top-rated pet insurance provider, Petplan, is the only pet insurance provider to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
 Petplan’s fully customizable dog insurance and cat insurance policies provide coverage for all hereditary and congenital conditions for the life of the pet as standard, and meet the coverage requirements and budget for pets of all/any age.
 Petplan policies are underwritten by AGCS Marine Insurance Company, a member of the Allianz Group, rated A+ by A.M.
 Best (2011).
 For information, about Petplan pet insurance, visit www.GoPetplan.com, read the Petplan Pet Insurance Blog, or call 1-866-467-3875.